skiptools/skip-foundation/README.md

 ## Contributing

 We welcome contributions to SkipFoundation.
-The Skip product [documentation](https://skip.tools/docs) includes helpful instructions on local Skip library development.
+The Skip product [documentation](https://skip.tools/docs/contributing/) includes helpful instructions and tips on local Skip library development.

 The most pressing need is to implement more of the most-used Foundation APIs.
 To help fill in unimplemented API in SkipFoundation: